Noobunaga/weekend-sql-to-do-list/INSTRUCTIONS.md

 ## Stretch Goals

-For each of your strech goals, you will be practicing git branching.
+For each of your stretch goals, you will be practicing git branching.
 Please refer to the branching notes for a reminder on commands.
 Each branch will be merged into master using `--no-ff`.
 This will allow us to see that you branched your feature when you turn in your code.

 - `feature-styling-bootstrap`